Aleksandar Vasoski

-Aleksandar Vasoski (Александар Васоски; born 21 November 1979) is a Macedonian professional football manager and former player.
+Aleksandar Vasoski (Александар Васоски; born 21 November 1979) is a Macedonian professional football manager and former player who is the current manager of Macedonian First Football League club Sileks.

 Club career

 Born in Skopje, Vasoski played for local clubs, most notably Vardar and Cementarnica.
 He played for Bundesliga outfit Eintracht Frankfurt from 2005 to 2011.
 After parting with Frankfurt, Vasoski decided to retire from playing due to numerous knee injuries.

 International career

 Vasoski made his senior debut for the Macedonia national team in a July 2000 friendly match against Azerbaijan and has earned a total of 34 caps, scoring 2 goals.
 His final international was a November 2008 friendly against Montenegro.

 Managerial career

 Early career

 Vasoski previously worked as the youth team manager and coordinator of Metalurg Skopje and Vardar.
 On 16 July 2018, he became the new manager of Vardar, winning the Macedonian First League in the 2019–20 season with the club.
 Vasoski left Vardar in December 2020.
 He then worked as manager of Akademija Pandev from 2020 to 2022.